From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Ethical Considerations

 \section{Ethical Considerations}

-This study employs a code-oriented large language model (LLM), specifically DeepSeek-Coder-7B-Instruct-v1.5, within a closed, controlled, and iterative architecture-synthesis framework.
-The research is strictly methodological in nature and focuses on neural architecture search.
-It does not involve human participants, personal data, or the deployment of an end-user-facing system.
+This study employs DeepSeek-Coder-7B-Instruct-v1.5 within a closed, controlled, iterative architecture-synthesis framework and is strictly methodological in nature.
+It does not involve human participants, personal data, or end-user-facing deployment.
+The initial training corpus (LEMUR) consists exclusively of source code and technical metadata containing no personally identifiable information.
+Any real-world deployment of LLM-generated code would necessitate comprehensive security reviews.
+Full details on data usage, security considerations, and reproducibility measures are provided in Suppl.~\S M.

-\paragraph{Data Usage and Privacy.} The initial training corpus is derived from the publicly available LEMUR Neural Network Dataset.
-The dataset consists exclusively of source code and associated technical metadata and does not contain personally identifiable information (PII) or sensitive user data.
-Architectures generated during the iterative synthesis process are programmatically produced code artifacts within an isolated execution environment.
-As a result, no private, confidential, or user-generated data are introduced into the training or evaluation loop.

-\paragraph{Security and Integrity of Generated Code.} The LLM is used to generate executable source code as part of the architecture synthesis process.
-While syntactic and semantic validity checks are applied during experimentation, we note that any real-world deployment or reuse of LLM-generated code would necessitate comprehensive security reviews.
-Such audits would be required to mitigate risks related to unsafe coding practices or the inadvertent reproduction of vulnerable code patterns.

-\paragraph{Transparency and Reproducibility.} To support transparency and reproducibility, we provide a detailed account of the experimental setup, including the base LLM, fine-tuning strategy (LoRA), data filtering mechanisms (MinHash-Jaccard novelty filtering), and evaluation protocols.
-This level of documentation is intended to facilitate independent verification of the results and to enable replication or extension of the proposed methodology by the research community.